 What is a Cobbler?

-Cobbler is a baked dish that is popular in both the United States and United Kingdom.
-They are made with fruits or vegetables and topped with a cake batter or a biscuit or scone topping, so they can be sweet or savory.
+A cobbler is a baked dish that is popular in both the United States and United Kingdom.
+They are made with fruits or vegetables and topped with a cake batter, biscuit, or scone topping, so they can be sweet or savory.

 What is the difference between a cobbler and a crumble?